arangodb/docs-hugo/site/content/3.12/develop/integrations/spring-data-arangodb/reference-version-4/mapping/auditing.md

 }
 ```

-To customize the behavior of deciding whether an entity instance is new or already previously persisted, the entity can
+To customize the behavior of deciding whether an entity instance is new or has
+already been persisted previously, the entity can implement the
-implement the `org.springframework.data.domain.Persistable<ID>` interface which is defined as follows:
+`org.springframework.data.domain.Persistable<ID>` interface which is defined as follows:

 ```java
 public interface Persistable<ID> {